Special Programs

 Owlology 401 (comparative owl anatomy dissection)

 You won’t find another opportunity like this anywhere else!
 Explore the intricate details of owl anatomy while dissecting an owl in a small group.
 Each participant will dissect a different species from at least five different genera, creating a rare opportunity to see the significant differences between owl species side-by-side.
 You'll discover just how different their ears are, see the variation in the serrations on their feathers, observe eyeball size in relation to brain size, analyze stomach contents and much more.
-Species dissected will likely include Great Horned, Barred, Eastern Screech-, Long-eared, and Northern Saw-whet Owls, but could also include Ferruginous Pygmy-Owl or Snowy Owl.
+Species dissected will likely include Great Horned, Barred, Eastern Screech-, Long-eared, and Snowy Owls, but could also include Ferruginous Pygmy-Owl, Northern Saw-whet Owl, Great Gray Owl, Short-eared Owl and/or Barn Owl.
 (Specimens are all legally salvaged, either found dead or they died at a rehab center.)

 109 West Plum Street (park along the street or in the trailhead parking lot)